-Whilst it is not impossible for trainee psychiatry doctors from other countries to also obtain posts it is more difficult as the process to gaining registration is more complex.
-If you have significant experience as a trainee psychiatrist, you may be able to obtain a position for a maximum of 2 years under the short term specialist medical training pathway.
+Whilst it is not impossible for trainee psychiatry doctors from other countries to also obtain posts it is more difficult as the process of gaining registration is more complex.
+If you have significant experience as a trainee psychiatrist, you may be able to obtain a position for a maximum of 2 years under the short-term specialist medical training pathway.

 Is there recognition of prior learning for IMG trainees?